 Myofascial Release (MFR) – A highly interactive stretching technique that works with the patient’s body to determine the direction, force, and duration of the stretch to facilitate maximum relaxation of the tight or restricted tissues.
 The MFR therapist acts as a facilitator, working with the patient, not on the patient with no lotions or creams.
 Rather than planning a step-by-step treatment session, the therapist using MFR waits for guidance from the patient’s body.
 MFR helps the patient to achieve the most efficient movement patterns that the patient’s body can maintain with the least amount of effort.
-Frances, Tom and Michelle teach Myofascial Release at Hands on Healing Institute and all the therapists have been trained extensively in this technique.
+Frances teaches Myofascial Release at Hands on Healing Institute and all the therapists have been trained extensively in this technique.

 Aromatherapy - The static application of essential oils on points on the body to help relieve pain and dysfunction.
 The oils are applied with the therapists hands, resting on your skin, using the therapist’s heat and energy from their hands to activate the oils’ healing potential.
 Our oils are of the highest medicinal quality, imported from Europe.
 Frances has been trained in this modality.

 Vibrational & Sound Therapy - A sonic environment is created through the specific use of various instruments based on what is needed in the moment.
 The instruments may include singing bowls, bells, flutes, gongs, drums, didgeridoos, rainsticks, tuning forks, kalimbas and others.
 Each sound created has a specific healing ability.
 You can request sound therapy as part of any session at the MFR Center.
 Frances has been trained in this modality.